 Then switch to night mode and try different shutter speeds (2-30 seconds) until you find the one that works best with your lighting settings.

-For long exposure shots, I suggest using a tripod as the camera needs to be as stable as possible to avoid blurring and grain.
+For long exposure shots, I suggest using a tripod or a gimbal as the camera needs to be as stable as possible to avoid blurring and grain.

 Sharing is Caring ❤️